sbidikar/virtual-assistant/README.md

 # Virtual Assistant

 ### Overview
 David is virtual assistant which runs on python.
-Currently Karen can Greet, Tell its name, search for user provided query on Google, search for user inputds on youtube, tell time etc.
+Currently David can Greet, Tell its name, search for user provided query on Google, search for user inputds on youtube, tell time etc.

 ## Requirements
+Install the Python 3 interpreter on your computer.
+This is the program that reads Python programs and carries out their instructions
 [Python](https://www.python.org/downloads/)

 ## Installations